 Understanding the capacity in which the services may be performed within an SMSF does play a significant role in determining whether the NALI provisions will apply.
 This is particularly relevant for professionals that ordinarily satisfy the definition contained within s.17B of the SISA, allowing for a fee to be charged at arm’s length for non-trustee duties.

 Importantly, the ruling makes clear that the NALI provisions will not be enlivened due to a trustee or director not charging for services performed when doing so in a trustee capacity.
 It also acknowledges that utilising such skills and knowledge of itself does not indicate that the individual is not acting in their capacity as trustee – the ruling refers to an example of a financial adviser who is a trustee, acknowledging that they can utilise their skills and knowledge in deciding the fund’s investment strategy in their capacity as a trustee.
-It is not this clear cut though, as a number of additional factors need to be considered that may create a contrary view, including activities performed pursuant to a licence and/or qualification or activity being covered by an insurance policy (to name a few).
+It is not this clear cut though, as a number of additional factors need to be considered that may create a contrary view, including activities performed pursuant to a license and/or qualification or activity being covered by an insurance policy (to name a few).

-The good news is that where a discount is provided under a discount policy within the firm and is provided to all employees, partners, shareholders or office holders then the NALE provisions will not apply.
+The good news is that where a discount is provided under a discount policy within the firm and is provided to all employees, partners, shareholders, or office holders then the NALE provisions will not apply.
 However, if generally a fee is charged (for accounting services) that does not reflect what may be charged to the public, then the NALE provisions will apply.
 There are a number of examples (6 – 11) that work through the various machinations on internal arrangements, discounts, and the different capacities in which the services are being performed.

 ATO’s compliance approach